 If you or a loved one becomes sick, check out this COVID19 online symptom checker through Banner Health.
 You can determine if the symptoms warrant a call to the doctor or general self treatment.
 For more information, click here.

-List of places that are providing free meals for Tucson children during school closures:
+UPDATED 03/11/2021 List of places that are providing free meals for Tucson children – here

 To be eligible for the Connect 2 Compete (C2C) service, families must meet the following requirements: